jennaly/oc-spacecamp/README.md

-# NASA - Astronomy Picture of The Day
+# Orange County Space Camp
 An application that shows the user NASA’s Astronomy Picture of the Day (APOD) and a short description on the image.
 Users can also select any day in the past.
 For certain days, the server may return a video.

 **Link to project:** https://ocspacecamp.netlify.app